DOD Buys AI Coding Tools for 50K Devs. Your Excuses End Now.

 "Our developers aren't asking for it."

-But the real cost isn't productivity.
+The bigger cost isn't productivity.
 It's talent.

 From Agentic IDEs to Production: The AI-Native Development Stack Is Here

-Let's talk about what's actually available right now, not in some theoretical future.
+Consider what's actually available right now, not in some theoretical future.

-Development Layer: Agentic IDEs that understand your specific codebase, frameworks, and architectural patterns
+- Development layer: Agentic IDEs that understand your specific codebase, frameworks, and architectural patterns

-Testing Layer: Automated test generation and maintenance that keeps pace with feature development
+- Testing layer: Automated test generation and maintenance that keeps pace with feature development

-Deployment Layer: AI-assisted deployment planning that predicts issues before they hit production
+- Deployment layer: AI-assisted deployment planning that predicts issues before they hit production

 How Point Dynamics' HyperDev Teams Skip the 'Catch-Up' Phase Entirely

-This is where I need to be transparent about why we built HyperDev the way we did.
+Let me be transparent about why we built HyperDev the way we did.

 We saw this transition coming eighteen months ago.
 Not because we're particularly brilliant, but because we were already working with clients trying to retrofit AI tools onto traditional development teams.
 It was painful.
-The organizational change management alone was killing the productivity gains.
+The organizational change management alone was eating the productivity gains.

-So we asked a different question: what if we started with teams that were AI-native from day one?
+So we asked a different question.
+What if we started with teams that were AI-native from day one?

 You get teams that ship at AI-native velocity from sprint one.